 Biological evolution has solved many challenging molecular problems with breathtaking effectiveness.
 Researchers have begun to harness the remarkable power of evolution to address problems of their own choosing, rather than of nature’s choosing.
 In this lecture, Liu will describe the development and first applications of phageassisted continuous evolution (PACE), a method that enables proteins to evolve continuously in the laboratory for the first time, accelerating the speed of laboratory evolution ~100fold.
 The Liu group has used PACE to rapidly evolve a wide variety of proteins with the potential to serve as novel therapeutic agents, as well as to study the reproducibility and path dependence of evolution over thousands of generations in a practical time frame.
 Liu will also describe a recent effort to use PACE to address a major problem facing worldwide agricultural productivity: the rise of insects resistant to a widely used protein insecticide.

-David R. Liu is the Richard Merkin Professor and director of the Merkin Institute of Transformative Technologies in Healthcare, a core institute member, director of the Chemical Biology and Therapeutics Science Program, and vice chair of the faculty at the Broad Institute of MIT and Harvard.
-He is also a professor of chemistry and chemical biology at Harvard University and a Howard Hughes Medical Institute (HHMI) investigator.
-Liu’s research integrates chemistry and evolution to illuminate and program biology.
-His major research interests include the evolution and intracellular delivery of proteins with next-generation therapeutic potential; the development and application of genome editing agents; and the discovery of therapeutically relevant synthetic molecules and synthetic polymers through DNA-templated organic synthesis, an approach developed in his laboratory.
+David R. Liu is the Richard Merkin Professor, director of the Merkin Institute of Transformative Technologies in Healthcare, and vice chair of the faculty at the Broad Institute of Harvard and MIT; a professor of chemistry and chemical biology at Harvard University and a Howard Hughes Medical Institute (HHMI) investigator.
+Liu’s research integrates chemistry and evolution to illuminate biology and enable next-generation therapeutics.
+His major research interests include the engineering, evolution, and in vivo delivery of genome editing proteins such as base editors to study and treat genetic diseases; the evolution of proteins with novel therapeutic potential using phage-assisted continuous evolution (PACE); and the discovery of bioactive synthetic small molecules and synthetic polymers using DNA-templated organic synthesis and DNA-encoded libraries.
+Base editing (named one of four 2017 Breakthrough of the Year finalists by Science), PACE, and DNA-templated synthesis are three examples of technologies pioneered in his laboratory.

-Liu has earned several university-wide distinctions for undergraduate and graduate student teaching at Harvard, including the Joseph R. Levenson Memorial Teaching Prize in 2007, the Roslyn Abramson Award in 2003, and a Harvard College Professorship in 2007.
-Liu has published more than 145 papers in chemical biology, molecular biology, and organic chemistry.
-His research accomplishments have earned distinctions including the American Chemical Society Pure Chemistry Award, the American Chemical Society Arthur C. Cope Young Scholar Award, and the Ronald Breslow Award for Achievement in Biomimetic Chemistry.
-Nature Biotechnology named Liu one of the top 20 translational researchers in the world in 2015.
+Liu has earned several university-wide distinctions for teaching at Harvard, including the Joseph R. Levenson Memorial Teaching Prize, the Roslyn Abramson Award, and a Harvard College Professorship.
+Liu has published more than 160 papers and is the inventor on more than 60 issued U.S. patents.
+His research accomplishments have earned distinctions including the Ronald Breslow Award for Biomimetic Chemistry, the American Chemical Society Pure Chemistry Award, the Arthur C. Cope Young Scholar Award, and awards from the Sloan Foundation, Beckman Foundation, NSF CAREER Program, and Searle Scholars Program.
+In 2016 he was named one of the top 20 translational researchers in the world by Nature Biotechnology, and in 2017 was named to the Nature’s 10 researchers in world and to the Foreign Policy Leading Global Thinkers.
+He is the scientific founder or co-founder of six biotechnology and therapeutics companies, including Editas Medicine, Pairwise Plants, and Beam Therapeutics.

 Medical Interpretation of Human Genomes